P. K. Ramachandran Nair: Research and work

 In the early 2000s, Nair started focusing his research on soil carbon sequestration in agroforestry systems as a strategy for climate-change mitigation, in collaboration with a group of colleagues from different continents.
 These efforts continued for nearly two decades, and led to recognizing the important role of deep-rooting trees in sequestering carbon in soil, thereby reducing the emission of carbon dioxide to the atmosphere.
 Understanding the variations in soil carbon sequestration in different soil types depending on the soil characteristics and development of land-use systems to exploit the potential for climate-change mitigation were the other major outputs of this effort.
 The research has produced more than 20 journal articles, a book, and numerous conference presentations to international gatherings.
 In addition to carbon sequestration, Nair has also worked on other aspects of ecosystem services of agroforestry systems including biodiversity conservation, soil-degradation control, and water-quality enhancement in soils.

+Nair’s work has been recognized as foundational in establishing agroforestry as a modern scientific discipline, helping to systematize and formalize a field that integrates ecological principles with agricultural land-use systems.
+His conceptual frameworks, experimental studies, and synthesis publications contributed to shaping agroforestry research agendas and academic curricula internationally.

+Nair has also had a influence on the training of younger generations of scientists and professionals in agroforestry and related fields.
+He has supervised graduate students and postdoctoral researchers, organized international training programs, and facilitated professional exchanges across multiple continents, contributing to the global expansion of agroforestry research capacity.

+Nair’s scholarly work includes hundreds of peer-reviewed publications and numerous books and edited volumes, and his research contributions have been widely cited in the agroforestry and environmental sciences literature.
+His work has been recognized by international scientific organizations, and his contributions to agroforestry honored at global scientific gatherings, including dedicated sessions at international congresses.
+He is frequently described in professional and academic contexts as a leading pioneer of the discipline and referred to as the “Father of Agroforestry,” reflecting the global influence of his research and institutional leadership in the field.